bnd5k/med_data_depot/README.md

 # README

 This is an app for extracting data from medical guidelines.
-This guidelines are publically available at [www.guideline.gov](http://www.guideline.gov).
+These guidelines are publically available at [www.guideline.gov](http://www.guideline.gov).

-Medical guidelines have a lot of important information in them but this app focuses on the recommendations associated with a given guideline.
+Medical guidelines contain a signifant amount of data but this app focuses on the recommendations associated with a given guideline.
 To browse all guidelines, head [here](http://www.guideline.gov/browse/by-topic.aspx).
 For an example of a medical guideline, navigate [here](http://www.guideline.gov/content.aspx?id=34838).

 ### Data Extraction

-For the most part, this app scrapes content from the HTML documents for each guideline.
+This app scrapes content from the HTML documents for each guideline.

 However, there is an RSS feed capable of pulling in summary data about each guideline.
-The bad news is that the guidelines summary data is mixed in with medical guidelines and commentaries.
+Unfortately, the summary data is mixed in with medical guidelines and commentaries.
 The RSS feed doesn't provide a way to distinguish them, so we're forced to inspect the title.
 Titles for Guideline Summaries always look like this:

 ```